andiappan-ar/Sitecore.Headless.SEOExtention/README.md

 This is smaller SEO utility project and its used to support SEO features like Sitemap.xml,Robot.txt.

 ## Sitemap
-Generate a sitemap.xml using this platform project.
+Generate a sitemap.xml using this platform ASP.NET project.
 We can consume sitemap xml by passing start path of an Root item.
+This can be used in ASP.NET SDK , JSS projects.

 #### Setup template and content items
 Serialization project is made up of TDS project.
 Inherit below template in the your page templates.